 A Work in Progress

 Kyndyl chose to call the new pup Runa, because she had two rune patterns in her fur.
-Runa also seems to fit her perfectly, since it is a Nordic name meaning “mighty strength.”
+Runa also seemed to fit her perfectly, since it is a Nordic name meaning “mighty strength.”
 She did indeed prove to be a source of strength for Kyndyl.

 Because of Kyndyl’s past experiences, he struggles with “nightmares, flashbacks, extreme anxiety spikes, and dissociation, among many other things.”
 Runa has helped him deal with some of these things without any training, like waking him from the nightmares that haunt him or “guiding him away from triggering events,” as he put it.
 These behaviors were rewarded and refined for reliability.